-- Vouchers are offered in a scheme that is generally available to all employees or all those at a particular location. - The childcare is carried out by someone who is registered or approved for that purpose. - The employee has parental responsibility for the child and a person is only a child until the last day of the week which falls 1 September following the child's 15th birthday. - The exemption limit applies to each employee and not to each child and to the tax week or month that childcare vouchers are provided to the employee.
+- The childcare is carried out by someone who is registered or approved for that purpose. - The employee has parental responsibility for the child and a person is only a child until the last day of the week which falls 1 September following the child's 15th birthday. - The exemption limit applies to each employee and not to each child and to the tax week or month that childcare vouchers are provided to the employee.